nolan-h-hamilton/Consenrich/docs/source/examples.rst

 * *Precision-weighted residual track* (`bigWig <https://genome.ucsc.edu/goldenPath/help/bedgraph.html>`_): ``<experimentName>_consenrich_residuals.bw``

   * These values reflect deviance from the primary state estimates after accounting for varying data quality.
-Uncertainty in the process model can also be accounted for.
   * See :func:`consenrich.core.getPrecisionWeightedResidual`

-* If the matching algorithm is invoked, then Consenrich will search for structured enrichment patterns, peaks, etc. in the signal estimate track and record results in `BED/narrowPeak <https://genome.ucsc.edu/FAQ/FAQformat.html#format12>`_ format:
+* If the matching algorithm is invoked to detect 'structured peaks', then Consenrich will also produce `BED/narrowPeak <https://genome.ucsc.edu/FAQ/FAQformat.html#format12>`_ output:

   * ``consenrichOutput_<experimentName>_matches.narrowPeak``: All matched regions, potentially overlapping.
   * ``consenrichOutput_<experimentName>_matches.mergedMatches.narrowPeak``: Merged matched regions, where the overlapping feature with the strongest signal determines the new pointSource/Summit.